-Options are limited and on the expensive side, but there are a couple candies available from allergy friendly companies that imitate popular candies on the market.
+Options are limited and on the expensive side, but there are a couple candies available from allergy friendly companies that imitate popular new release candies on the market.
 Free2Be, No Whey, and Enjoy Life all provide top 8+ candies and candy imitations safe for schools and daycares!

 Or Skip The Alternatives!